ananyaananavala/summer2024/python.md

     - lists = [] ordered and changeable, duplicates are okay
     - sets = {} unordered and unchangeable but, can add or remove elements. no duplicates
     - tuple = () ordered and unchangeable. its faster and duplicates are okay
+    - dictonaries = a collection of {key: value} pairs which are ordered and changeable. no duplicates

 - definition of lists: a list is a data structure in python that is a mutable, or changeable, ordered sequence of elements.
 - why do we use lists: lists are great to use when you want to work with many related values. they enable you to keep data together that belongs together, condense your code, and perform the same methods and operations on multiple values at once.